 COMMON GALLINULE – (Gallinula galeata)

-Although the common gallinule breeds on PEI, it has only been observed occasionally so far, in the summer or fall.
-Its breeding range encompasses most of the eastern half of the USA and parts of southern Canada.
+DISTRIBUTION: The breeding range of this species encompasses most of the eastern half of the USA and parts of southern Canada.
 It is a year-round resident of southeast USA, Mexico and a good part of South America (except the jungle).

 Here’s a video of a Hawaiian gallinule foraging in shallow water and trashing around plant material.
 Toward the end we can also see a Hawaiian coot, a subspecies of the American coot.